ThalesPudim/AudioWriterAPI/README.md

 Press CTRL+C to quit
 ```
 <span style="font-size:24px;">Once this is done, you just need to open Google and paste the IP that was provided</span>
+# Important

+If you really want to use this code, you will need a unique Key on Google Cloud

+And for this you will need to install the .json of your Text-to-Speech API

+I recommend researching the internet to better perform this installation function.
+Thanks!

 # How to Use